Pedal Pain-Free: How to Prevent Common Cycling Injuries

 Ah yes, neck pain — my old long-distance nemesis.
 For me, it showed up on long rides when I wore a helmet with a visor.
 The wind resistance created subtle tension I didn’t even notice until hours later when the back of my neck would start screaming.

-- Stretching before and after rides
+- Do quick neck/shoulder stretches before and after rides

 ✋ Hand Numbness

-I can’t stress this enough to newer riders: Buy a good pair of padded cycling gloves.
+I can’t stress this enough to newer riders: buy a good pair of padded cycling gloves.
 It makes a world of difference.
 So does rotating your hand position and having a bar setup that supports your natural wrist angle.

-- Switch hand positions regularly
+- Switch hand positions regularly (don’t “lock in” for miles)

-- Use padded gloves or bar tape
+- Use padded gloves and/or better bar tape to reduce vibration

-- Keep wrists neutral, not bent backward or inward
+- Keep wrists neutral — not bent backward or inward

 🧘 Final Thoughts